Region

 September 16, 2024

-Anti-immigrant sentiment is blowing across Europe and North America.
+Anti-immigrant sentiment is growing across Europe and North America.
 Here in Canada, right-wing politicians in the media have been scapegoating migrants at an alarming rate for the crisis in affordability, housing, jobs, and public services—diverting much needed attention from the corporate profiteering and government cutbacks on social services that in fact underlie those issues.

 As public opinion on immigration has been pushed rightward and the federal Conservatives have taken a steady and sizable lead in the polls, the Liberal government has shelved a promised and historic plan—hard fought for by the immigrant justice movement – to offer Permanent Resident status to hundreds of thousands of undocumented people.
 These are the most vulnerable, underpaid, and exploited workers in the country.